 When we decided to plan our trip, we only knew two things about Malta: it was supposed to be beautiful, and it’s easy to reach from Sicily.
 Of course, that says almost nothing about this gorgeous island chain, its ancient history, its unique architecture, or the fact that basically everything there is breathtaking.
-During our week exploring Malta, we learned quite a lot—much of which surprised us.
+During our four days in Malta, we learned quite a lot—much of which surprised us.
 Here are a few things worth knowing before you go to Malta.

 Malta is tiny

 Malta is one of the smallest countries in the world, and it’s not high on the radar of most people in North America.
 In fact, more than one person has asked us where Malta is (one acquaintance even wanted to know what Malta is), and we had to look it up on a map ourselves.
 So, a quick geography lesson—Malta is in the central Mediterranean Sea 50 miles south of Sicily, 176 mi east of Tunisia, and 207 miles north of Libya.
 That means it’s quite close to both Western Europe and North Africa.

 The other thing to know about Malta is that it’s an archipelago—a chain of seven islands.
 The main island is Malta, which is home to about 400,000 people.
 Gorgeous Gozo has a population of about 35,000, while 3 people live on Comino.
 The other four islands aren’t inhabited.
 Altogether, the islands are only 122 square miles, or 10% the size of Rhode Island.